sergiss/advanreader-api/README.md

 # advanreader-api
-Library to communicate with Keonn AdvanReader RFID readers
+Library to communicate with Keonn AdvanReader RFID reader